Take me there!

 If motivation feels like some elusive magic you used to have—but now it’s MIA—I’ve got you.
 Today, we’re diving into why you’re feeling this way, what’s actually stealing your drive, and how to reignite your passion for life (without waiting for some mythical perfect day to arrive).

+Stop asking yourself, “Why am I unmotivated?”
 It’s time to shake off the mental fog, stop questioning yourself, and start moving again.
 Let’s go.

+As a Christian life coach for women, I hear it all the time: “I just need some motivation…” But what is motivation?
+Is it the answer to all of your problems?
 Motivation is the internal engine that drives you to take action.
 But just like a car, if you don’t check what’s under the hood, you’re gonna stall out.

 Sometimes, we lose motivation because: